Sticking stones: Rediscovering medieval wood tar adhesives for stone conservation

 Startup meeting in Stavanger

 The research group gathered in Stavanger in November 2024 for the kickoff meeting.
-Exciting times ahead!
+We had a few intense days getting to know one another, discussing ideas and making plans for the next year.

 About STICKING STONES